tomPlus353/Simple-To-Do/README.md

 ->Tomorrow List(So that the user can plan out their day ahead of time)

 ->Deadlines(AKA long term tasks.
 User can add tasks to this list to work on later, or if they want to be reminded of a task in the future.) - Not a replacement for your calendar.

+# Advanced To-Do
+-Several new features persistant data types:

+->Sublist functions that allows users to break a complex task into simple steps

+->Timer function that the user can select

+-> Autojournal functionality, where the user puts in a comment after completing a task.